-We kicked off year 2 of Quality Street by creating an intergenerational tapestry.
+We kicked off year two of Quality Street by creating an intergenerational tapestry.

-Working with artist Kathryn Horak-Hallett and guest artist Polly Beestone, Year 4 pupils from George Mitchell Primary School and residents from Albany Court came together to share their experiences of the local area and explore places which are important to the community.
+Working with artist Kathryn Horak-Hallett and guest artist Polly Beestone, Year 4 pupils from George and residents from Albany Court came together to share their experiences of the local area and explore places which are important to the community.

 Being with the children is like therapy, some of them even remembered me from last year.

 During this project we trialed a new way of working in the hope of establishing a structure which would be sustainable for partners going forward.
 This meant the two groups taking part in separate creative sessions before coming together once a term for a regular gathering at the school.